Bulgaria

 Goodbye Bulgaria

 All in all, our winter break in Bulgaria was the perfect mix of great food, new experiences, and unforgettable moments.
-From discovering a love for traditional dishes, Bulgarian white cheese, and morning Aryan (which definitely made up for the not-so-great coffee), to skiing in Bansko, an amazing experience, especially for first-timers.
+From discovering a love for traditional restaurants, Bulgarian white cheese, and morning Aryan (which definitely made up for the not-so-great coffee), to skiing in Bansko, an amazing experience, especially for first-timers.
 It’s a trip we’ll always remember.
-Bulgaria turned out to be a fantastic winter destination, and we’d love to come back in the summer to experience a whole new side of its beauty.
+Bulgaria turned out to be a fantastic winter destination, and we’d love to come back in the summer to experience a whole new side of its beauty or just go back for the food!